dexterbg/Twizy-Cfg/README.md

   - Set and apply a base64 profile: `set 0 3m9wg295ABozAAAAAAAAAAAuOkVbZVNFNRUrRVtlNSMbJGUAAAABAABlZQAAAAAA` (Twizy needs to be on, not in `GO`)
   - Save current profile to EEPROM slot 1: `save 1`
   - Reset SEVCON to default configuration: `reset`
+  - Read DTC from instrument cluster: `da 743 763`, then `dr 2113`
+  - Read battery health estimation from BMS: `da 79b 7bb`, then `dr 2161`

 ### Notes